 Once you have saved the report in your computer, make sure you can open it with your internet browser.

-1. Using your file explorer tool, go to the place where the report folder has been saved.
-Double click on the index.html file and wait for it to open in your internet browser.
+file and wait for it to open in your internet browser.
 Once it has opened, read through the titles of each section and try to understand what information each section contains.
+Solution (click here)

 If the report was properly generated, it will have the following section titles: